Social media is constantly evolving. It’s never static. So many changes have happened in 2025, and we expect the same as we go into 2026.

 Wyzowl's video marketing statistics report clearly shows that video marketing is the way forward:

-Research also tells us that users in the US spend an average of 45.8 minutes per day on TikTok and that Instagram users watch 17.6 million hours of Reels daily!
+Research also shows that users in the US spend an average of 45.8 minutes per day on TikTok and that Instagram users watch 17.6 million hours of Reels daily!

-Data and reports aside, if you looked at your own social media networks, we are sure you would notice that you personally consume more short-form videos when scrolling.
+Data and reports aside, if you looked at your own social media networks, you would notice that you personally consume more short-form videos when scrolling.

-If you want your business to be successful on social networks and reach the desired results, engaging social media videos are the way to go in 2025.
+If you want your business to succeed on social media and achieve your goals, engaging social media videos are the way to go in 2026.

 When planning your short-form video strategy, it is essential to ensure that you are not blindly participating in trends and experimenting with unique sound clips just to be trendy: